HasanHafizurRahman/theme-language-configuaration/README.md

 bash
 Copy code
 npm install
 Configuration
 Theme Configuration
-The project supports themeing for different different domains.
+The project supports theming for different domains.
 To switch between themes, modify the themeConfig.js file located in the src directory.
 You can customize colors, typography, and other theme-related settings in this file.

 Language Configuration
 The project supports English and Bengali languages.
 Translations are managed using React-i18next.
 Add translation files (en.json and bn.json) in the src/locales directory.
 Each file should contain translations for different sections of the application.